Profundity Trading Caters for the Aspiring Author

 As time went on, Rex became more interested in politics as he witnessed changes being made by politicians who did not consider the people of the local area.

 “What was the solution?
 Amalgamate the affluent rural Franklin and Rodney districts into a so-called ‘Super City’ so the ratepayers can help pay for the mismanagement.
-Then utilise the fertile soil to build houses on it without, I might also add, building the required infrastructure to cope with the massive expansion.
+Utilising the fertile soil to build houses on it without, I might also add, building the required infrastructure to cope with the massive expansion.